Doctor of Philosophy

 Upon entering the MMI Department, each student is assigned to a faculty member who will serve as the academic advisor for the first year.
 The academic advisor will assist with the selection of appropriate courses for the first year and will serve as a source of information about department policies and procedures.

-In the first year, each student rotates through three laboratories in the Department, spending 11 weeks in each.
-Although the first rotation is assigned, the remaining two are selected by the student.
+In the first year, each student rotates through three laboratories in the Department, spending 8 weeks in each.
+All three rotations are selected by the student.
 These rotations serve as the basis for short oral presentations during the weekly Departmental Research Forum.
 Typically, after the third rotation, students select their PhD mentor.

 Written and Oral Exams

 Students in the PhD program take two comprehensive exams.